 The attraction features a visitor centre with a museum, a cafe, and a shop.
 There’s also onsite parking and public toilets.

 2: Lews Castle.
-Address: Castle Grounds, Stornoway, HS2 0XS.
+Address: Castle Grounds, Stornoway Isle of Lewis, HS2 0XS.

 Lews Castle is a Victorian manor house situated close to Stornoway harbour that features expansive landscaped gardens and a museum dedicated to island life.